-- In this Schedule, - (a) "access" means disclosure by the provision of access; - (b) "Act" means the Freedom of Information and Protection of Privacy Act; - (c) "contact information" means information to enable an individual at a place of business to be contacted and includes the name, position name or title, business telephone number, business address, business email or business fax number of the individual; - (d) "personal information" means recorded information about an identifiable individual, other than contact information, collected or created by the Contractor as a result of the Agreement or any previous agreement between the Province and the Contractor dealing with the same subject matter as the Agreement but excluding any such information that, if this Schedule did not apply to it, would not be under the "control of a public body" within the meaning of the Act; and - (e) "privacy course" means the Province's online privacy and information sharing training course.
+- 1. In this Schedule, - (a) "Act" means the Freedom of Information and Protection of Privacy Act including any regulation made under it; - (b) "contact information" means information to enable an individual at a place of business to be contacted and includes the name, position name or title, business telephone number, business address, business email or business fax number of the individual; - (c) "personal information" means recorded information about an identifiable individual, other than contact information, collected or created by the Contractor as a result of the Agreement or any previous agreement between the Province and the Contractor dealing with the same subject matter as the Agreement; - (d) "privacy course" means the Province's online privacy and information sharing training course or another course approved by the Province; and - (e) "public body" means "public body" as defined in the Act; - (f) "third party request for disclosure" means a subpoena, warrant, order, demand or request from an authority inside or outside of Canada for the unauthorized disclosure of personal information to which the Act applies; - (g) "service provider" means a person retained under a contract to perform services for a public body; and - (h) "unauthorized disclosure of personal information" means disclosure of, production of or the provision of access to personal information to which the Act applies, if that disclosure, production or access is not authorized by the Act.